quicwg/multipath/draft-ietf-quic-multipath.md

 but these frames are still a clear signal of suggestion for the preference of path usage by the peer.

-PATH_AVAILABLE indiactes that a path as "available", i.e., allow the peer to use its own logic to split traffic among available paths.
+PATH_AVAILABLE indicates that a path is "available", i.e., it suggests to the peer to use its own logic to split traffic among available paths.
-PATH_STANDBY marks a path as "standby", i.e., suggest that no traffic should be sent on that path if another path is available.
+PATH_STANDBY marks a path as "standby", i.e., it suggests that no traffic should be sent on that path if another path is available.

 Endpoints use Destination Connection ID Sequence Number field